bobintornado/bobintornado.github.io/_posts/2015-02-20-How-I-Install-Jekyll-On-OS-X-Yosemite.markdown

 categories: Development
 ---

+`Update`: This post has some minor issues here and there and is a bit outdated now.
+Please don't follow step by step.
+The general idea here is to use `rbenv` as ruby development environment controller so that we could avoid using `sudo` when install jekyll.

 Well, I try to follow <http://jekyllrb.com/docs/installation/> and do my own installation, but I did run into some small troubles and I'd like to share some of them.

 Firstly, I type the following command line